For management learners globally

 1000

-In our example shareholders received 0.25% of the ordinary share market price back as dividends.
+In our example the dividend yield is 0.25% this means that shareholders received 0.25% of the ordinary share market price back as dividends.

-The earnings ratio will change as and when the market price for the firm’s shares changes.
-The number of times that the firm’s share market price changes (throughout the year) will depend on the firm, economic conditions and the industry that the firm is based in.
+The dividend yield will change as and when the ordinary share market price changes and when firms issue a dividend.
+A firm’s share market price depends on the financial strength of the firm, economic conditions and the industry that the firm is based in.